molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 On the right hand side of the screen a list of unavailable annotators is shows, the reason why they are unavailable is shown in the list, this can for example be due to a resource being unavailble or an atrribute needed to map the entity and resource to each other missing.
 The gear icon trailing every annotator in the list can be used to configure the settings for this annotator.

-##### Aggregation mod
+##### Aggregation module

-The aggregation module allows you to produce counts for queries on the data.
+The aggregation module allows you to produce aggregated counts for queries on the data.

 The screen has 2 area's, the controls and the results, the controls allow you to choose the attributes you wish to use for the aggregation.